Aunt May: Ultimate Marvel

 In the Ultimate Marvel universe Aunt May is based on writer Brian Michael Bendis' mother.
 This version of the character is a strong and independent woman in her late forties or early fifties, significantly younger than her original Marvel Universe counterpart.
 She is the biological sister of Mary Parker, and wife to Ben Parker.

 Peter reveals his secret identity to May after he finds Gwen Stacy's clone at her old house, resulting in May evicting Peter from her home, as she despises Spider-Man.
 This coincides with the appearance of a man who appears to be Richard Parker, Peter's father.
 Peter learns that May had known this man, actually an artificially-aged clone of Peter, and she kept this secret from Peter to "protect him".
 After a long talk between Peter and his "father", Nick Fury and a team of Spider Slayers surround the Parker home, which triggers a transformation in Gwen, turning her into Carnage.
 May then suffers a heart attack.
 She is rescued from dying by Sue Storm of the Fantastic Four, reconciles with Peter and accepts his life as Spider-Man, though she is not at all fond of his costume.
 Peter later explains to May why he became Spider-Man, and May tells him that Ben would be proud of him for doing so.
-Aunt May is by Peter's side when he dies following a battle with the Green Goblin.

-Although angry at the Ultimates for belittling Peter's accomplishments in life when attending her nephew's funeral, May is nevertheless comforted when she met some of the people that Peter had saved during his career as Spider-Man, one little girl even offering her a comforting hug as thanks for raising the man who saved her.
-After the funeral, May and Gwen decide to take up Tony Stark's offer to set themselves up for a new life in France.

-However, following the emergence of a new Spider-Man, May and Gwen return to New York.
-Though Captain America threatens to arrest Miles' parents and expose his secret to them unless he retires the Spider-Man identity, May and Gwen are more supportive of Miles, and May gives him Peter's old web-shooters, along with the formula for the web-fluid, encouraging him to carry on Peter's legacy.